glynawe/Vanilla/kete.md

 - There is a true module system for defining abstract data types.
 - There is no macro system, but constants and constant expressions are part of the language.
-- Pointers cannot point to arbitrary locations, just to allocated objects.
+- Pointers cannot point to arbitrary locations, just to allocated records.
 - Pointers are not used to implement arrays.
 Arrays are a type.
 - Array argument lengths are always known.
 - Arrays can be copied by assignment and can be returned from functions.